 How do I find out more?

-These dashboards are owned by the Insight, Analytics and Insight Intelligence team at Surrey County Council.
+These dashboards are owned by the Population Insight team at Surrey County Council.
 For any questions about the tool please email [email protected] The data was is primarily sourced from publicly available datasets.